oracle-livelabs/oci/oci-migration-essentials/introduction/introduction.md

 # Workshop Overview

-## About this Workshop - Migration Essentials for Moving Data into OCI Object Storage
+## About this Workshop - Migration Essentials for Moving Data into OCI Cloud Storage

-This session will cover how to use common migration tools to migrate data into OCI Object Storage.
+Oracle supports online data transfer with Rclone and OCI Command Line Object Storage Sync, customers can also use other migration tools that support Amazon S3 Compatibility API.
+This session will cover the foundations on installing, configuring, and using common migration tools for online data transfer.
+The workshop should cover the basics to dig further into various online migration tools to move data into OCI Cloud Storage.

 ### **Duration: 2 Hours, 5 minutes**